Faculty and Staff

 The Center for Careers and Internships offers advising on career, and internship opportunities for students.

-• Identify alumni who may be of interest to your current majors and minors.
+- Identifying alumni of interest to your majors and minors.

-• Help connect you and your students to opportunities relevant to your area.
+- Connecting you and your students to relevant opportunities.

 Faculty Guide

-Together, we can help students identify the experiences and opportunities that will expand their academic, personal, and pre-professional explorations and prepare them for a successful transition to life after Middlebury.
+Together, we can help students discover experiences and opportunities that align with their academic, personal, and professional goals, preparing them for life after Middlebury.

 CCI Advisors

-Students can schedule appointments in Handshake, CCI’s online internship and job platform, by clicking on the name of the advisor who best suits their interests, and then using our online scheduling tool.
+Students can book appointments via Handshake, our online platform, by selecting the advisor aligned with their interests using our online scheduling tool.

 Quick Questions